Mayor of the District of Columbia

 The mayor of the District of Columbia is the head of the executive branch of the government of the District of Columbia.
 The mayor has the duty to enforce district laws, and the power to either approve or veto bills passed by the D.C.
 Council.
 In addition, the mayor oversees all district services, public property, police and fire protection, most public agencies, and the district public school system.

 The mayor's office oversees an annual district budget of $8.8 billion.

-The mayor's executive office is located in the John A. Wilson Building in downtown Washington, D.C.
-The mayor appoints several officers, including the deputy mayors for Education and Planning & Economic Development, the district administrator, the chancellor of the district's public schools, and the department heads of the district agencies (CIO- Chief Information Officer).
+The mayor's executive office is located in the John A. Wilson Building in Downtown.
+The mayor appoints several officers, including the deputy mayors for Education and Planning & Economic Development, the district administrator, the chancellor of the district's public schools, and the department heads of the district agencies.

 History of governance

-At its official formation in 1801 by Act of Congress, the district consisted of five political sub-divisions: three cities with their own municipal governments, and two rural counties.
+At its official formation in 1801 by Act of Congress, the district consisted of five political subdivisions, including three cities with their own municipal governments and two rural counties.
 The City of Washington was one of those three cities.
 Newly chartered shortly after the district, in 1802, the City of Washington had its own list of mayors from 1802 through 1871.
 From 1802 to 1812, the mayor was appointed by the President of the United States; the City of Washington's first mayor was Robert Brent, appointed in 1802 by Thomas Jefferson.
 Between 1812 and 1820, the city's mayors were then selected by executive council.
 In 1820, the federal charter was amended to allow the mayor to be popularly elected, although only white male property owners could vote.
-In 1848, the property-ownership requirement was lifted, and in 1867 Congress extended the franchise to Black males over President Andrew Johnson's veto.
+In 1848, the property ownership requirement was lifted, and in 1867, Congress extended the franchise to black men over President Andrew Johnson's veto.

 The district as a whole had no governor or any other executive position in that period.

-In 1871, with the District of Columbia Organic Act, the three remaining subdivisions within the district (Washington City, Georgetown, and Washington County) were unified into a single government.
+In 1871, with the District of Columbia Organic Act, the three remaining subdivisions within the district, Washington City, Georgetown, and Washington County, were unified into a single government.
 The office of mayor was abolished and the executive became a territorial governor appointed by the president.
 The district was overseen by governors, then by a three-member board of commissioners, until 1967.

-In 1967 President Lyndon B. Johnson created a more modern government headed by a single commissioner, popularly known as "mayor-commissioner," and a nine-member district council, all appointed by the president.
+In 1967, President Lyndon B. Johnson created a more modern government headed by a single commissioner, popularly known as "mayor-commissioner," and a nine-member district council, all appointed by the president.
 Walter E. Washington was named to the post, and was retained by Johnson's successor, Richard Nixon.
 Washington was the only occupant of that position.